Editorial methodology

 How We Evaluate AI Agent Tools

-We evaluate AI agent platforms based on practical business use cases.
-A long feature list is not enough.
+We evaluate AI agent platforms by the work they can safely perform for a real team.
+A long feature list is not enough; the tool has to match the workflow, prove its claims, expose its limits, and give humans control when automation reaches risk.
 We look for operational fit, verifiable evidence, and the moments where automation needs human control.

 Editorial research desk with AI evidence trails, scorecard sheets, source documents, and a magnifying glass.